mahmoudimus/ac/docs/public/resources/faqs.md

 [https://ecosystem.atlassian.net/browse/AC](https://ecosystem.atlassian.net/browse/AC)

-### Can an Atlassian OnDemand customer use Atlassian Connect for custom development?
+### Can an Atlassian cloud customer use Atlassian Connect for custom development?
 Yes.
-Every Atlassian OnDemand customer has access to the Atlassian Connect platform.
+Every cloud customer has access to the Atlassian Connect platform.
 This means that internal developers can create and deploy Atlassian Connect add-ons for their own use within their organization.
 For example, a developer might integrate JIRA Cloud with an internal system, or to integrate Confluence Cloud with another SaaS service's API.

-Note that add-ons in OnDemand must be installed through the Atlassian Marketplace.
+Note that add-ons in cloud instances must be installed through the Atlassian Marketplace.
 Thus, to install an add-on for internal use, you must create a listing for it on the Marketplace.
 The Marketplace provides a new type of listing for such cases - private listings.
-A private listing is not publicly visible on the Marketplace, and can be installed on a maximum of fifty OnDemand instances.
+A private listing is not publicly visible on the Marketplace, and can be installed on a maximum of fifty cloud instances.

 ### How does Atlassian Connect work?